 With too much to look out for, the holiday season can be a stressful period not only for a business owner but also for its customers.
 They can get tensed in situations where:

 - They see a lack of updates on whether the product has reached their loved ones before the set deadline.

 - A specific product of choice goes out of stock and are left with other options which leave them all the more perplexed.

 - There are too many options to choose from and they don’t know whether the purchased product will actually match the tastes of their loved ones.

-In such situations, it is important for any business to train their support operators so they can effectively manage customer service during the holiday season.
+In such situations, it is important for any business to train their support operators so they can effectively manage customer support during the holiday season.

 But to do that real-time support becomes a crucial aspect that shouldn’t be ignored for long.
 With live chat software, operators can easily reach out to customers and let them know the current delivery scenario.
 Also, they can help customers pick the right gifts for their loved and that too which fits their budget.

 #7: Always device an emergency plan